Therapy Services

 The answer is both yes and no.

 With my years of experience treating ADHD, I’ve found that separating skill-building from emotional and psychological support is rarely effective.
 Many people with ADHD face barriers such as guilt, shame, and “stuck” thinking that can hinder progress and daily functioning.
 Ignoring these factors often leads to limited improvement and delayed skill development.
-That’s why I incorporate therapeutic treatment into my ADHD coaching, blending both approaches for the best outcomes.
-I continue to use the term “ADHD coaching” because it feels more approachable, especially for high school and college students.
+That’s why I incorporate therapeutic treatment into my executive functioning support, blending both approaches for the best outcomes.
 Therefore, unlike traditional ADHD coaching, my approach is grounded in therapeutic methods and can be considered a form of therapy.